High Commission services for New Zealanders

 For more information please visit www.safetravel.govt.nz (external link) and https://www.facebook.com/SafeTravel.govt.nz (external link)

 In certain circumstances, staff at this High Commission are able to witness affidavits, affirmations, statutory declarations and other documents for use under New Zealand law.
-The witnessing must take place at the New Zealand High Commission.
-Please call the High Commission Consular staff to enquire about this service, including applicable fees.
-Please note that an appointment is required for this service.
+The witnessing must take place at the New Zealand High Commission and can only be paid for in cash.